AdrianWeishaeupl/AutoFLpy/docs/usage.rst

 ----------------------------------
 Label					Function

-GRAPH					Identifies cell as a graph cell
+GRAPH					Identifies cell as a graph cell.

 X NAME DATA_SOURCE		X data from column with name NAME from data source DATA_SOURCE.
 This must be paired with at least one y column from the same data source.

 Y NAME DATA_SOURCE		Y data from column with name NAME form data source DATA SOURCE.
 This must be paired with an x column from the same data source.

-MULTIAXIS_GRAPH			Identifies cell as a multiaxis graph
+MULTIAXIS_GRAPH			Identifies cell as a multiaxis graph.

-LEFT_AXIS				Labels data for left axis on multiaxis graph
+LEFT_AXIS				Labels data for left axis on multiaxis graph.

-RIGHT_AXIS				Labels data for Right axis of multiaxis graph
+RIGHT_AXIS				Labels data for Right axis of multiaxis graph.

-GRAPH_TEXT				Removes cell containing this label when there is no data to create graphs with
+GRAPH_TEXT				Removes cell containing this label when there is no data to create graphs with.

 GRAPH_LINE				Removes line containing this label when there is no data to create graphs with.